-- Unvaccinated persons should complete a 3-dose series at 0, 1-2, 6 months. - Adolescents age 11-15 years may use an alternative 2-dose schedule with at least 4 months between doses (adult formulation Recombivax HB® only). - Adolescents age 18 years or older may receive a 2-dose series of HepB (Heplisav-B®) at least 4 weeks apart. - Adolescents age 18 years or older may receive the combined HepA and HepB vaccine, Twinrix®, as a 3-dose series (0, 1, and 6 months) or 4-dose series (3 doses at 0, 7, and 21-30 days, followed by a booster dose at 12 months). - For other catch-up guidance, see Table 2.
+- Unvaccinated persons should complete a 3-dose series at 0, 1-2, 6 months.
+See Table 2 for minimum intervals - Adolescents age 11-15 years may use an alternative 2-dose schedule with at least 4 months between doses (adult formulation Recombivax HB® only). - Adolescents age 18 years or older may receive: - Heplisav-B®: 2-dose series at least 4 weeks apart - PreHevbrio®: 3-dose series at 0, 1, and 6 months - Combined HepA and HepB vaccine, Twinrix®: 3-dose series (0, 1, and 6 months) or 4-dose series (3 doses at 0, 7, and 21-30 days, followed by a booster dose at 12 months).

-- Revaccination is not generally recommended for persons with a normal immune status who were vaccinated as infants, children, adolescents, or adults. - Post-vaccination serology testing and revaccination (if anti-HBs < 10mlU/mL) is recommended for certain populations, including: - Infants born to HBsAg-positive mothers - Hemodialysis patients

-- Other immunocompromised persons

-For detailed revaccination recommendations, see www.cdc.gov/vaccines/hcp/acip-recs/vacc-specific/hepb.html.
+- Revaccination is not generally recommended for persons with a normal immune status who were vaccinated as infants, children, adolescents, or adults. - Post-vaccination serology testing and revaccination (if anti-HBs < 10mlU/mL) is recommended for certain populations, including: - Infants born to HBsAg-positive mothers - Persons who are predialysis or on maintenance dialysis - Other immunocompromised persons - For detailed revaccination recommendations, see www.cdc. gov/vaccines/hcp/acip-recs/vacc-specific/hepb.html.